haskell/cabal/Cabal/doc/developing-packages.rst

     By specifying which version of the spec you are using it enables programs which process the package description to know what syntax to expect and what each part means.

-    For historical reasons this is always expressed using *>=* version range syntax.
-No other kinds of version range make sense, in particular upper bounds do not make sense.
-In future this field will specify just a version number, rather than a version range.

     The version number you specify will affect both compatibility and behaviour.
 Most tools (including the Cabal library and cabal